Skip to main content

 Official logos, like the Big Ten logo, may be used only with expressed permission.
 Logos other than the IUAA logo should never be larger than the IUAA’s mark unless the group shares equal ownership of an event.

 Photos that you did not take are likely covered by intellectual property laws.
 Always request permission to use images of IU athletics, IU buildings, or other private venues/properties.
 Often, there will be no issue.
 Other instances might require you to include a photo credit or copyright message.
-IU Communications offers a photo library of images you can use.
 Also check the IUAA SmugMug account.

 No one is perfect, and no one wants to make mistakes publicly.
 Establish a system for sending and create an internal test list so that an extra set of eyes is looking at your email before it sends.
 Your IUAA liaison may be willing to help you with this.